GoogleCloudPlatform/functions-framework-nodejs/docs/typescript.md

 # Typescript

-This guide shows you an example of how to develop a function in Typescript with the Functions Framework.
+This guide is an example of how to develop a function in Typescript with the Functions Framework.

 1. Use [gts](https://github.com/google/gts) to configure Typescript.